awzhou/main-website/content/authors/admin/_index.md

 bio: I'm a pre-med student concentrating in molecular biology and working towards a certificate in music performance at Princeton University.
-My non-academic interests include playing viola, working in the Mendel Music Library at Princeton, and daydreaming.
+My non-academic interests include playing viola, working in the Mendel Music Library at Princeton, and finding yet another hyperfixation.
 interests: []
 social:
   - icon: envelope